top of page

 Learning Technologies for Justice and Equity

-I study how learning technologies can support the agency of learners and teachers.
+I study how learning technologies can support the agency of learners and teachers, regardless of their background.

 noun-learning-4585215.png